University of Auckland Māori Academic Excellence Scholarships

 Assessment criteria includes:

-- The number of Excellence credits you attained at NCEA Level 2 (or equivalent)
+- The number of Excellence credits you attained at NCEA Level 2 or 3 last year, or your CIE average from last year, or your predicted score for IB for this year

 - Whether you competed in the finals of academic, sporting or arts competitions